Skip to content

 • Don't leave the temporary password in your command history.
 After using it, delete the matching line from your shell history file (~/.bash_history or ~/.zsh_history) or clear the terminal output.

-• Access to the command equals full access to the panel.
-Anyone with root or sudo access on the server can reset the password of any BeAdmin user — regardless of their role.
-Restrict SSH access to the server.
+• Access to the command equals full access to the panel, and BeAdmin does not log the run.
+Anyone with root or sudo access on the server can reset the password of any user regardless of their role; traces remain only at the server level (shell history, sshd logs).
+The only real control is the list of people with SSH access to the server.

 Possible errors